 The Better Way to Stretch Your Hamstrings and Avoid Back Problems

 Stretch your hamstrings safely & improve your hip mobility now

 Current, common methods you have learned for stretching them is wrong.
 Please stop performing those traditional ‘reach for your toes’ stretches.
 They are both ineffective and dangerous.

-A better and safer hamstring stretch is available.
-It is rarely taught and much safer on your back.
+A better and safer hamstring stretch is available here on this site.
+It is rarely taught anywhere else and is much safer on your back and your discs.
 Here’s why it matters.

 First impressions can be wrong